rimadevwork/myinstagram-fullstack/README.md

 # Secure Protocol
 I will hash the passwords using a strong hashing algorithm like BCrypt.
 BCrypt automatically handles the salting and the complexity of the hashing process, ensuring that each password is securely hashed before storing it in the database.
+Password Hashing & Salt: Passwords are not stored in plain text but are hashed (typically with bcrypt or PBKDF2) along with a unique salt for each user.
+This ensures that even if the database is compromised, the passwords remain secure.

 However, when the React client sends the password to the backend, it will be in plain text unless we secure the communication between the client and the server using HTTPS (Hypertext Transfer Protocol Secure).
 HTTPS ensures that the data transmitted between the client (React) and the server (Spring Boot) is encrypted, preventing attackers from intercepting sensitive information like passwords.
 So I need to ensure following:
 1. Enabling SSL in the application.properties or application.yml of each microservice.
 2. Redirecting HTTP traffic to HTTPS, if you want to ensure that users can only access your services via secure channels.
 3. Generate a self-signed certificate for development purposes.
 When developing locally, your browser or client may show a warning.
 For production, you should use a valid SSL certificate issued by a trusted certificate authority (CA) to avoid this.